 The West India Company (WIC) also used Bonaire as a penal colony for soldiers who had misbehaved.
 These punished were forced, like the slaves, to work in the salt pans of the coral island.
 But the first people who had to work from the WIC in the salt pans of Bonaire were the Indians.
 The Indians were the original inhabitants of the Caribbean island.
 Many of the Indians eventually managed to escape the WIC by fleeing to Venezuela.

-The coral stone slave houses were built in 1850.
+The little coral stone slave houses were built in 1850.
 This was 13 years before slavery was abolished on Bonaire.
 Before that time the slaves slept in the open air or in small wooden huts.
-Different colored slave houses can be seen at two locations along the Pekelmeer.
-Near the white salt pan are the white slave houses and ocher yellow slave houses can be found at the red salt pan.
-There is also a larger house next to the white slave houses.
+Different colored slave huts can be seen at two locations along the Pekelmeer.
+Near the white salt pan are the white slave huts and ocher yellow slave huts can be found at the red salt pan.
+There is also a larger house next to the white slave huts.
 This house was for the bomba (the overseer).
 The small two-person houses (barely 1.5 meters high) have no windows and have small doors where you can hardly imagine that two adult men could sleep in there.
 Sometimes six slaves slept in one house!

 The slave laborers had to work in the salt pans of the south of Bonaire but lived in the middle of Bonaire in the town of Rincon.
 It was a 7-hour walk for the slaves to walk from the salt pans to the family in Rincon.
 That is why the WIC built the slave huts in 1850, so that not all slaves had to walk to Rincon every day.
 After 1850, some of the government slaves also lived in Tera Cora (Tera Kora).
 During the slave time this place was called Mundo Nobo (new world).
 Tera Cora is a lot closer to the salt pans of Bonaire.
 This meant that the slaves had to walk less far.
 Tera Cora is now one of the suburbs of Kralendijk (just behind the airport).